0xSpaceShard/starknet-hardhat-plugin/README.md

 - npm/npx v7.21.1
 - Docker v20.10.8:
   - Make sure you have a running Docker daemon.
-- Linux OS / macOS:
+- Linux / macOS:
-  - For developers using Windows, the recommended way is to use WSL 2.
+  - on Windows, we recommend using WSL 2.

 ## Install
 ```